Achieving the Fastest Trade Possible with Ultra Low Latency Technology

 For an industry always seeking a faster way to trade, even nanoseconds of latency can make all of the difference.
 This race to zero latency is not likely to end anytime soon, and getting there comes down to the network.
 Networking decisions are one piece of the ultra low latency strategy puzzle.

 Hollow core fiber optic cable is one of the latest innovations aiming to achieve lower latency and lower loss in the high-frequency trading space.
 While most fiber is solid core using a propagation medium of solid glass fibers and silicate, hollow core optical fibers are, as the name suggests, instead filled with air.
-This technology uses only a small amount of physical propagation medium – often glass – to transmit a signal.
+Low latency technology uses only a small amount of physical propagation medium – often glass – to transmit a signal.

 What makes hollow core so buzzy in the high-frequency space is speed.
 In fact – hollow core fiber promises to offer 30-40% faster speeds over traditional fiber.
 This could have major implications in the long run.